- Knowing Your Expectations for Your Degree

 Dental schools typically require two laboratory courses in Biology.
 Independent research courses, in which you earn credit for working on a particular research project, may not be considered sufficient.
 It is safest to either take two regular methods lab classes or to carefully check the requirements of each of your target dental schools.
 As an LSA student, you will typically begin with BIOLOGY 173 (Introductory Biology Laboratory), and then take another methods lab associated with a regular biology lecture.
-Microbiology lab will likely also count as your second methods lab.
+Microbiology lab (including the lab component built into BIOLOGY 207) will likely also count as your second methods lab.

 If you plan to take CHEM 352 lab (Introduction to Biochemical Research Techniques), as a requirement for your major or for interest, note that this lab will typically count as a Biology lab for the purposes of dental school admissions.

 Dental schools typically require one year of inorganic chemistry and one year of organic chemistry (with labs).
 Refer to Choosing Courses.